Abu Tammam: Biography

-Abu Tammam was born in Syria near Damascus in a small town called Jasim (in modern-day Syria), north-east of the Sea of Tiberias and close to Daraa.
+Abu Tammam was born in Syria near Damascus in a small town called Jasim (now in Syria), northeast of the Sea of Galilee and close to Daraa.
 He was the son of a Christian named Thādhūs (Taddeo or Theodosius) who sold wine in Damascus.
-His early life is not well known.
-It is believed that Abu Tammam himself converted to Islam, changing his father's name to Aus and forged a genealogy linking him to the Arab tribe of T̩ayy.
-According to Shiite scholar al-Najashi (982–1058), Abu Tammam was a Twelver Shia Muslim by faith.
-He was a contemporary of Twelver Imams Ali al-Rida and his son Muhammad al-Jawad, both of whom figured in some of his poems.
+His early life is not well-known.
+It is believed that Abu Tammam himself converted to Islam, changing his father's name to Aus and forging a genealogy linking him to the Arab tribe of T̩ayy.
+According to the scholar Ahmad ibn Ali al-Najashi (982–1058), Abu Tammam was a Twelver Shi'i Muslim by faith.
+He was a contemporary of the Twelver Imams Ali al-Rida and his son Muhammad al-Jawad, both of whom figured in some of his poems.

-He seems to have spent his youth in Homs, though, according to one story, he was employed during his boyhood selling water at a mosque in Cairo.
+He seems to have spent his youth in Homs; though, according to one story, he was employed during his boyhood selling water at a mosque in Cairo.
 His first appearance as a poet was in Egypt, but as he failed to make a living there he went to Damascus, and then to Mosul.
 From there he sought patronage from the Syria-based caliph al-Ma'mun of the Abbasid Caliphate, but failed to impress him.

-He then traveled towards the eastern part of the caliphate, eventually gaining admirers and patrons by praising various officials, such as the governor of Arminiya Khalid ibn Yazid al-Shaybani who reportedly gave him 10,000 dirhams on each occasion and financed his travels.
-Following the death of al-Ma'mun, the newly famous Abu Tamman sought an audience with the new caliph al-Mu'tasim who immediately took him under his wing.
-After 833 he lived mostly in Baghdad, at the court of the caliph.
-From Baghdad he visited Khorasan, where he enjoyed the favour of Abdullah ibn Tahir.
-In approximately 845 he was in Ma'arrat al-Nu'man, where he met the poet al-Buhturi (c.
+He then traveled towards the eastern part of the caliphate, eventually gaining admirers and patrons by praising various officials, such as the governor of Arminiya, Khalid ibn Yazid al-Shaybani, who reportedly gave him 10,000 dirhams on each occasion and financed his travels.
+Following the death of al-Ma'mun, the newly-famous Abu Tammam sought an audience with the new Caliph al-Mu'tasim, who immediately took him under his wing.
+After 833, he lived mostly in Baghdad, at the court of the caliph.
+From Baghdad, he visited Khorasan, where he enjoyed the favour of Abdallah ibn Tahir al-Khurasani.
+In approximately 845 he was in Ma'arrat al-Nu'man, where he met the poet Buhturi (c.
 820–897).
 He died in Mosul in 845.